 - configured with more than one sTAG for inter-band NR carrier aggregation in EN-DC or NE-DC mode.

+If the uplink transmission timing difference between pTAG and sTAG exceeds the maximum value the UE can handle as specified in this paragraph, due to receiving a TA command, the UE may stop transmitting on the sTAG.
+The UE is allowed to transmit in the uplink pTAG and sTAG provided that the UE meet all the transmit timing requirements defined in clause 7.1.2; otherwise, the UE shall not transmit any uplink signal in the sTAG.

+If the uplink transmission timing difference between the sTAGs exceeds the maximum value the UE can handle as specified in this paragraph, due to receiving a TA command, the UE may stop transmitting on one sTAG.
+The UE is allowed to transmit in the uplink in both sTAGs provided that the UE meet all the transmit timing requirements defined in clause 7.1.2; otherwise, the UE shall not transmit any uplink signal in one sTAG.

 The UE shall be capable of handling at least a relative transmission timing difference between subframe timing of all pairs of TAGs between FR1 and FR2-2 as shown in table 7.5.4-1, provided that the UE is:

 - configured with the pTAG and the sTAG for inter-band NR carrier aggregation in SA or NR-DC mode.